greenelab/pancancer/scripts/snaptron/README.md

 *NOTE:* Move `samples.tsv` into this folder, `pancancer/scripts/snaptron/samples.tsv`

+### Step 4

+Use gzip to compress both files.

 ## Analysis

 We first need to process the data, and then generate the summary plot.
 Once all the data is downloaded, to reproduce the analysis, run:

 ```bash
 bash dna_damage_repair_tp53exon.sh
 ```